sarabhan/RAG-based-AI-teaching-assistant/readme.md

 - This fork includes **new features and optimizations**, including MongoDB embeddings storage, SentenceTransformers integration, and Ollama LLaMA 3.2 1B for answer generation.
 - You are welcome to **contribute to this fork** by opening issues or pull requests.

 > ⚠️ All contributions here are made under this fork; changes do **not** affect the original repository.
+> ## Please open all your pull requests against the 'development' branch.